 Chosen as a New Yorker Best Book of 2023

-For readers of Rachel Cusk and Sheila Heti, Still Born is a profound novel about motherhood, creativity, and the power of friendship and community to make caretaking easier from “one of the leading lights in contemporary Latin American literature” (Valeria Luiselli, author of Lost Children Archive).
+A profound novel about motherhood, friendship, and the power of community from “one of the leading lights in contemporary Latin American literature” (Valeria Luiselli, author of Lost Children Archive).

 Alina and Laura are independent and career-driven women in their mid-thirties, neither of whom have built their future around the prospect of a family.
 Laura is so determined not to become a mother that she has taken the drastic decision to have her tubes tied.
 But when she announces this to her friend, she learns that Alina has made the opposite decision and is preparing to have a child of her own.